 The best thing to try and do, is to use one income (probably your main income) for all of your household bills.

 Then use the money that you make from other sources for things such as paying off debt, trips with the kids, holidays – anything that you need or truly want, without having to cut into the budget.

 Some ideas for making money on the side could be:

 - Answering online surveys.
-Our favourites include Survey Junkie, Opinion Outpost, Pinecone and Swagbucks.
+Our favorites include Survey Junkie, Opinion Outpost, Pinecone, and Swagbucks.

 - Deliver food (maybe when the kids are at school or with their Dad?).
 Good companies to work for include UberEats and InstaCart.